 Grass fed beef comes from cows that are allowed to graze on pasture and consume their natural diet of grass.
 This situation is different from cows raised in concentrated animal feeding operations (CAFOs), which are fed a processed diet containing grains and even growth-promoting drugs.1

-Organic grass fed beef production requires more effort and attention to detail, as ranchers have to follow strict guidelines that’ll ensure the meat’s freshness and quality.
+Organic grass fed beef production requires more effort and attention to detail, as ranchers have to follow strict guidelines that will ensure the freshness and quality of the meat.

-Because grass fed cows are grown in more humane conditions, the meat’s quality is superior to conventional beef.
+Because grass fed cows are grown in conditions that are more humane, the meat's quality is superior to conventional beef.
 The meat also tends to be loaded with more nutrients, without the risks attributed to harmful pathogens that are found in conventional beef (more on this later).

-Positive long-term effects of grass fed beef production on the environment must be emphasized too.
-A study published in the journal Nature Plants sought to discover the benefits of organic versus conventional farming under four key sustainability metrics: productivity, environmental impact, economic viability and social well-being.
+Positive long-term effects of grass fed beef production on the environment must be emphasized, too.
+A study published in the Proceedings of the National Academy of Sciences of the United States of America sought to discover the benefits of organic versus conventional farming under four key sustainability metrics: productivity, environmental impact, economic viability and social well-being.2

-Researchers analyzed data that emerged in the past 40 years, and the results highlighted these positive effects connected to organic farms:2,3
+Researchers analyzed data that emerged in the past 40 years, and the results highlighted these positive effects connected to organic farms:3

-- More profitable and can earn farmers anywhere from 22 to 35 percent more compared to their conventional counterparts
+- More profitable and can earn farmers anywhere from 22% to 35% more compared to their conventional counterparts

 - More environmentally friendly